Trail notes — what is a Trans-Rhodope?

 Just north of Trigrad at the entrance to the Devil’s Throat cave, the gradient rears up, maxing out at 26%, and the road tunnels through the marble.
 The act of squeezing along this narrow, dramatic ribbon of asphalt and rock gives the village a remote feel, more so than the relatively modest distance from Devin might suggest.
 During the highly controlled communist era, access was limited — it lays only six kilometres from the Greek border.
 However, due to the long presence of the Ottoman Empire the Turkish influence is more obvious than a shared Thracian heritage in contemporary rural life.

-By the time I walked into the centre in search of lunch, the sun was powerful enough to warrant an application of lotion but the chill in the stiff mountain breeze was a hint of the ice that I would scrape off the saddle when I repacked the bike the following morning.
+I found my hotel deserted and the eventual greeting vibe was a little disconcerting but something one grows accustomed to in the context of a reserved culture of minimal demonstrative warmth toward strangers.
+By the time I walked into the village centre in search of lunch, the sun was powerful enough to warrant an application of lotion but the chill in the stiff mountain breeze was a hint of the ice that I would scrape off the saddle when I repacked the bike the following morning.
 House martins, crag martins and red-rumped swallows busily gulped down airborne insects over the Trigrad River, giving a sense of urgency to race the progress of the oncoming winter, much in the same way that the human inhabitants were vigorously stockpiling firewood in the voids beneath their living spaces.

 The main trail — Trigrad to Madzharovo